kalbfuss/01memories/README.md

 ### Schedule

-Pyframe supports the configuration of a schedule.
+Digital Memories supports the configuration of a schedule.
 The schedule allows to alter the application behavior at predefined points in time.
 The schedule is configured in the optional *schedule* section of the configuration file.
 The schedule may contain one or multiple events.
 The schedule is disabled if the configuration section is missing.
 The example below provides a typical *schedule* configuration section.

 ```yaml
 schedule: